What happens to a dream deferred?

 Ever as the dream sustains a flicker of hope, it has never been more self-evident that mankind is unable to achieve the dream by any means or measure of its own understanding, founded upon its own conceptions of value, morality, knowledge, truth and logic.

-Whatever notions of idealism a people, culture or nation have built upon, whatever the sum of human knowledge, achievement and understanding, whatever cultural veneer arts contribute or religious claims pretend the world is none the better.
-And what choices exist between any political, religious or intellectual tradition, when like a 'slow reckoning', the planet's very capacity to sustain existence is coming under threat?
+Whatever notions of idealism or wisdom a people or nation have built upon, whatever the sum of human knowledge, achievement and understanding, whatever cultural veneer arts contribute or religious claims pretend the world is none the better.
+And what choices exist between any political, cultural, or intellectual tradition, when like a 'slow reckoning', the planet's very capacity to sustain existence is coming under threat?

 Unrealized, the dream continues to exist much like a mountain yet to be climbed or a distant, unknown and undiscovered country; a land yet to be explored, whose seas remain to be crossed and charted.
 For humankind in its laborious and bloody search for progress have yet to demonstrate the insights or wisdom to even approach her shores, much less set foot on her beaches!
-Here the world remains holed and stranded on the rocks of its own myths and vanities, unable to perceive and transcend its condition, confounded somewhere between fear and desire, aspiration and material perception.
-And progress, modernity's central enlightenment theme burns less and less bright; the path of human development drifting inexorably towards its own self made hell!
+Here the world remains holed and stranded on the rocks of its own myths and vanities, unable to perceive and transcend its condition, confounded and marooned somewhere between fear and hope, aspiration and desire.
+And progress, modernity's central enlightenment theme burns less and less bright; the 'way' of human development rudderless and drifting inexorably towards its own self made hell!

-Not long ending what is universally agreed to be the bloodiest and most destructive century in human history and still early on into the new millennium, with little new hope but much foreboding, with issues so pressing, so urgent, so grave and divisive the world can barely discuss them let alone address and resolve them where does progress come from?
+Only twenty years after what is universally agreed to have been the bloodiest and most destructive century in human history and two decades into the new millennium, with little new hope but much foreboding, with issues so pressing, so urgent, so grave and divisive the world can barely discuss them let alone address and resolve them, where does progress come from?
 To dream is not enough and does little to satisfy the deepest longings of a soul for the means to see that new landfall on the horizon.Previous

-What constrains the highest of human aspirations is rarely imagined but if the catalyst with the necessary authority to realize the dream were ever revealed, who would care enough to believe with sufficient courage and conviction to act?
-Unfortunately the world has usually preferred the soft, the easy and more convenient ways of intellectual vanity, political correctness and spiritual confectionery than the honesty and courage to confront human nature itself!
+What constrains the highest of human aspirations is rarely imagined but if the catalyst with the necessary authority to realize the dream was ever revealed, who would care enough to believe with sufficient courage and conviction to act?
+Unfortunately the world has usually preferred the soft, the easy and more convenient ways of intellectual vanity, political correctness, wokeness and spiritual confectionery than the honesty and courage to question and confront human nature itself!

 Others sat on a hill retired